Are you preparing to potty train your toddler?

 Shannon at Growing Slower wrote about a method, which is not based on praise or incentives.

-This approach actually teaches your toddler to take responsibility for his own toilet time, it is more self-directed and sensitive method.
+This approach actually teaches your toddler to take responsibility for his own toilet time, it is a more self-directed and sensitive method.

 If this sounds something you would prefer, check out her article and the recommended book Oh Crap!
 Potty Training: Everything Modern Parents Need to Know to Do It Once and Do It Right.